 Key intersections, local commercial areas and areas within 1/2 mile of transit stations may represent the most appropriate oppurtunities for redevelopment with supporting land uses.
-CR A-3 space amenities.

 Vacant properties or those with inactive land uses present opportunities for thoughtful in-block infill development, allowing for the integration of missing middle housing types within the community.
-Such sites also represent an opportunity for additional local parks and open
+Such sites also represent an opportunity for additional local parks and open space amenities.